SterlingPeet/cookiecutter-cfs-app/ci/templates/README.rst

 Usage and options
 -----------------

-This template is intended to make it easy to generate all the boilerplate required for a `F Prime`_ deployment and a single component internal to that deployment.
+This template is intended to make it easy to generate all the boilerplate required for a `cFS`_ app.
 A collection of components along with a mission/project configuration [deployment] completes the framework to fill out a robotic software project; e.g.: a balloon payload, an wheeled rover, or maybe a satellite.

 First navigate to the directory where you want to add your deployment.